ClaudiaBehnke86/TournamentCalculator/docs/source/introduction.rst

 Hopefully one will be the one that fits for your event.

 Curious?
-You can test the algorithm on the following webpage:
+You can test the algorithm on this webpage_

 .. _webpage:
     https://share.streamlit.io/claudiabehnke86/tournamentcalculator/tourcalc/theapp.py